smallT/learngit/readme.txt

-git is a distributed version constrol system gi is a free software
+git is a distributed version constrol system git is a free softwarei disributed under the GPL